Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Theoretical model

-In our numerical calculations we have used realistic parameters in order to represent the experimental systems as close as possible.
-Note that the Hamiltonian Eq. (\ref{eq:H0}) is to be interpreted as a coarse-grained model describing effective degrees of freedom in the SE-SC-FMI structure near the Fermi level and at low temperatures $T\ll \Delta$.
+We now briefly comment on the choice of parameters in our model.
+In our numerical calculations, we choose parameters that represent the experimental systems as close as possible.
+Note that the Hamiltonian Eq. (\ref{eq:H0}) must be interpreted as a coarse-grained model describing effective degrees of freedom in the SE-SC-FMI structure near the Fermi level and at low temperatures $T\ll \Delta$.
 Here, both the SC and FMI layers have been integrated out, and we are assuming that their effects are entirely described by effective parameters $\Delta$ and $h_0$ respectively.
-In particular, the hopping $t$, representing the effective bandwidth of the SE nanowire, is an arbitrary parameter which needs to be fitted in order to reproduce the low energy physics near $E_F$.
-In the first place, we demand that the usual experimental situation $\Delta \ll t$ is obeyed, and therefore set the ratio $\Delta/t$ to the conservative value $\Delta/t=0.1$.
+In particular, the hopping $t$, representing the effective bandwidth of the SE nanowire, is an arbitrary parameter that needs to be fitted to reproduce the low-energy physics near $E_F$.
+In order to fix it, we note that in most physical situations the relation $\Delta \ll t$ is obeyed.
+Therefore, we have set the ratio $\Delta/t$ to the conservative value $\Delta/t=0.1$.
 Next, we have set the relation between the induced pairing parameter $\Delta$ and the Zeeman interaction $h_0$ as $h_0/\Delta=1.5$ according to the results reported in Ref. \cite{Vaitiekenas21_ZBPs_in_FMI_SC_SM_hybrid_nanowires} for InAs-Al-EuS in hybrid nanowires.
 Finally, assuming that the physical superconducting coherence length induced in the NW $\xi_0=\hbar v_F/\Delta$ is of the order of $\xi_0 \approx 50$ nm \footnote{S. Vaitiek{\.{e}}nas, private comunication}, and using the expression of the Fermi velocity extracted from the tight-binding model at half-filling $k_F a=\pi/2$, i.e., $ v_F = t a/\hbar\pi$, we obtain the estimation for the coarse-grained lattice parameter $a\simeq 18 $ nm.
 With these estimated values, the length $L_\text{M}$ used in Ref. \cite{Vaitiekenas22_Evidence_of_spin_polarized_ABS} corresponds to a system of $N_\text{M}\approx 25$ magnetic sites.
-This number serves as a reference for comparison with physical systems.
-However, we stress that we are not limited to these system sizes in our numerical calculations.
-In addition, we recall that our total system size is actually infinite, due to the embedding procedure (see Sec. \ref{sec:embedding} and Appendix \ref{Ap:eliminate_finite_size}).
+We note, however, that we are \textit{not} limited to these system sizes in our numerical calculations.
+In addition, we recall that our \textit{total} system size is actually infinite, due to the embedding procedure (see Appendix \ref{Ap:embedding}).